sonisumit7904/Web3-Project-Research-Tech-internship/README.md

-# JSON data for Polygon
+# JSON data for Polygon for Reasearch Internship